fernandoescolar/vscode-solution-explorer/README.md

 There is a lot of work to do.

+### 0.2.31

+Bug Fixed #24: Now the solution context menu doesn't show the dotnet core commands if the solution doesn't have any CPS (dotnet core) project.

+New feature #26: Adds a new option: xmlClosingTagSpace.
+When xmlClosingTagSpace is enabled, closing tags are written as: " />" rather than "/>" - this is for Visual Studio compatibility.
+(PR #27 by [dfrencham](https://github.com/dfrencham))

 ### 0.2.30

 New feature #26: Added a new parameter to set the xml spaces.